anoop04singh/xTag-v1-ETHGlobal/docs/MCP_SERVER_DESIGN.md

 5.  **On-Chain Transaction**:
     a.
 The `x402-fetch` library, wrapped in `makePaidRequest`, catches the `402` response.
     b.
 It queries the database for the user's `encryptedSignerKey`, decrypts it, and initializes a Viem account object.
     c.
 It constructs and sends the USDC transfer transaction to the Polygon Amoy network via the Biconomy bundler.
+The user's smart wallet must be funded with MATIC to cover the gas fees for this transaction.
-    d. **Failure Point**: If the user's smart wallet has insufficient USDC, the transaction fails, and `makePaidRequest` throws an error, which is caught by the chat API and relayed to the user.
+    d. **Failure Point**: If the user's smart wallet has insufficient USDC for the payment or insufficient MATIC for gas, the transaction fails, and `makePaidRequest` throws an error, which is caught by the chat API and relayed to the user.
 6.  **Confirmation & Access**:
     a.
 The on-chain transaction is confirmed.
 The facilitator provides proof of payment.
     b. `x402-fetch` automatically retries the internal request, now with the payment proof.